-3. Facebook’s Small Business Grants Program – At the moment, this program is not active in all states.
+3. Facebook’s Small Business Grants Program – Currently, this program is not active in all states.
 Be on the lookout to see when this program will be offered in your state or territory.
-Facebook is providing $4K recipient support in the United States ($2,500 in cash, $1,500 in optional ad credits).
+Facebook provides $4K recipient support in the United States ($2,500 in cash and $1,500 in optional ad credits).
 To be eligible to apply, you must:

 - Be a for-profit company

 - Have more than one year of business activity